azekeprofit/azekeprofit.github.io/README.md

 ![screenshot of Youtube Multi](youtube%20multi.jpg)

-Note that default language list is English, Korean, Kazakh and Japanese, so if the video doesn't have any of the corresponding captions nothing will happen, see [below](#language-list) on how to change default list.
+Note that default language list is English, Korean, Kazakh and Japanese, so if the button doesn't detect more than one of the languages on the video -- nothing happens and button removes itself, see [below](#language-list) on how to change default list.

 Here are some of the videos with mutliple subtitles i tested it on: